Eng-Bunnys/Eng-Bunnys/README.md

 # About me

 - Second Year Engineering Student
+- I like to think that I can code std::cout << "Hello, World?";

 # My Projects
 - [GBF](https://github.com/GBF-Nexus/Discord-Bot-Commands-and-Handler), a multi-purpose bot that's mainly made for Freebie Pings, meaning that whenever a paid game temporarily goes for free the bot notifies you